openhab/openhab-docs/developers/module-types/index.md

 We skipped rule templates and did not cover existing module types for common tasks, like triggering on an item state change or post a command as an action.

-Please discover existing module types on your own from within the user interfaces.
+Please discover existing module types on your own from within the user interfaces and by consulting our user documentation.

-For rule templates you may just ask in our friendly community.
+For rule templates you may just ask in our friendly community or extend this document.